PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

 # Non-Standard Installation

 This page provides instructions for installing non-standard versions of the PlanktoScope software distribution on a PlanktoScope.
-The PlanktoScope project also uses this same process for creating the official PlanktoScope software SD card images used the [standard software installation process](standard-install.md).
+The PlanktoScope project also uses this same process for creating the official PlanktoScope software SD card images used in the [standard software installation process](standard-install.md).

 ## Prerequisites

 This guide assumes that:

 1. You have previous experience with using the command-line terminal on the Raspberry Pi OS or another Linux distribution.
-2. You have already confirmed that your PlanktoScope works without any problems with software installed by the standard PlanktoScope software setup process..
+2. You have already confirmed that your PlanktoScope works without any problems with software installed by the standard PlanktoScope software setup process.
 3. You already know how to use the PlanktoScope software.

 If you have not used the PlanktoScope software before, you should first start with the standard software setup process in order to troubleshoot any problems with your PlanktoScope hardware; you can then try the non-standard setup process afterwards.